SonnyBonds/wilco/README.md

 #include "build.h"

+cli::BoolArgument optimize{"optimize", "Enable optimizations."};

+cli::Profile release("release", { "--optimize" });
+cli::Profile debug("debug", { });

-void setup(Environment& env)
+void configure(Environment& env)
 {
-    env.configurations = { "debug", "release" };
-}

-void configure(Environment& env, Configuration& config) {
-    Project& hello = config.createProject("Hello", Executable);
+    Project& hello = env.createProject("Hello", Executable);
     hello.files += "hello.cpp";
-    if(config.name == "release")
+    if(optimize)
     {
         hello.features += feature::Optimize;
     }
 }
 ```

-This specifies that we have a "debug" and a "release" configuration, declares one project called "Hello", with a single file; "hello.cpp", and enables optimization when in release.
+This specifies that we have a "debug" and a "release" profile, declares one project called "Hello", with a single file; "hello.cpp", and enables optimization when using the "release" profile.

 To actually run this build, the script needs to be compiled.
 Since compiling C++ is part of the problem we want to solve here, we've got a chicken-and-egg scenario and need to bootstrap the build.
 To get started, assuming build.h is located in a directory called 'build.h', we run:
 ```